- This is the only independent research into S/4HANA’s implementation history.

 *Scan the list, or use the search box in the upper right above the table.

-SAP Versus Brightwork Reseach & Analysis Accuracy
+A Study into SAP Versus Brightwork Research & Analysis Accuracy

 |SAP Topic Area (Prediction)||SAP||Brightw.||1st Made by SAP||1st Made by Brightw.||Link to Article with Full Explanation|